kikunota/kikunota/README.md

 Hi, I'm kikunot.
 I'm currently working on automating design processes and degital transformation in architecture industry.
-These are the Programming languages that I use: Python, C#, SQL.
+These are the Programming languages that I use:

+  1. Python(more than 3 yrs professional experience),
+  2. C#(more than 3 yrs professional experience),
+  3. some SQL (enough to generate, query and filter database)
+  4. and some Matlab (enough to do prototyping tasks)

 I'm also looking for a mentor who has been succesful in this field.